Luckiest Girl Alive (film): Production

 In August 2015, it was announced Lionsgate had acquired film rights to Luckiest Girl Alive by Jessica Knoll, with Reese Witherspoon set to produce under her Pacific Standard banner.
 It was scrapped, however, due to scheduling conflicts and poor budgeting.
 In February 2021, it was announced the film would be happening with Mila Kunis starring and Mike Barker set to direct.
 Netflix was to distribute.
 In July 2021, Finn Wittrock, Scoot McNairy, Chiara Aurelia, Thomas Barbusca, Justine Lupe, Dalmar Abuzied, Alex Barone, Carson MacCormac, Jennifer Beals, and Connie Britton joined the cast.

 Principal photography began June 2021 in Toronto, Canada, and ended in September 2021 in New York City, USA.
 Filming locations included the cities of Whitby and Cobourg in Ontario, Canada, and Shelter Island, New York, USA.

 Release

 Luckiest Girl Alive was released in select cinemas on September 30, 2022, before its streaming release on October 7, 2022, by Netflix.

+Reception

+On Rotten Tomatoes, the film has an approval rating of 42% based on 55 reviews with an average rating of 5.4/10.
+The website's consensus reads: "Luckiest Girl Alive means well and Mila Kunis does strong work in the central role, but those positive points are overshadowed by a treatment that risks trivializing its themes."
+Metacritic, which uses a weighted average, assigned the film a score of 54 out of 100, based on 15 critics, indicating "mixed or average" reviews.